FluuxIO/go-xmpp/README.md

 Fluux XMPP is a Go XMPP library, focusing on simplicity, simple automation, and IoT.

-The goal is to make simple to write simple adhoc XMPP clients:
+The goal is to make simple to write simple XMPP clients and components:

 - For automation (like for example monitoring of an XMPP service),
 - For building connected "things" by plugging them on an XMPP server,
 - For writing simple chatbot to control a service or a thing.
-- For writing XMPP servers components.
+- For writing XMPP servers components (See [XEP-0114](https://xmpp.org/extensions/xep-0114.html))

 The library is designed to have minimal dependencies.
 For now, the library does not depend on any other library.